 Relatives of a schoolgirl abducted in Ponichala in February 2017 blocked off the nearby Tbilisi–Rustavi road for several hours protesting that their application to the police had not been accepted for three days.

 Ana Arganashvili, a spokesperson for local rights group the Partnership for Human Rights, believes that the main barrier to tackling domestic violence in Georgia is that law enforcement agencies are not sensitive to the issue and there is no specific state policy to protect victims from potential risks.

 ‘In situations involving violence and murder, the state and the police have the same obligation to protect the lives of everyone.
 Obviously, domestic violence is secretive, and sometimes victims do not complain about it, being afraid of the person who commits the violence, or they may withdraw their complaint’, says Arganashvili.

 ‘For this reason, the police must show special sensitivity and take all necessary measures to prevent a possible crime.
-At present, Georgian police treat domestic violence as any other crime and do not apply a sensitive approach.
-There is no special section in the police specialising in gender-based crimes yet.’
+At present, Georgian police treat domestic violence as any other crime and do not apply a sensitive approach.’

 Arganashvili notes that after adopting the Istanbul Convention in 2017, a Council of Europe convention on preventing domestic violence, Georgia has committed serious efforts to prosecute abusers.